President Ronald Reagan, our 40th President, took office in 1981 and his formula for an economic turnaround was:

 President Reagan was correct when he said “No” to useless programs.
 Every business knows when to cut back.
 Currently, new rules, regulations, and programs are introduced by our administration that do nothing but bloat our government, add additional debt, hinder our workforce, and make us uncompetitive in a global society.

 The only net jobs being created are in the public sector.
-Since 2009, the public sector had a net job increase of 135,000 white the private sector has lost 1.7 million jobs.
+Since 2009, the public sector had a net job increase of 135,000 while the private sector has lost 1.7 million jobs.
+This brings the national average of public sector employment to 19.2 percent, nearly one-fifth of the total population.

-Today the Bureau of Labor Statistics states the unemployment rate as 8.5% for individuals seeking employment.
-However, this excludes individuals who are discouraged and are no longer actively seeking work or are underemployed, which according to economists would raise the true unemployment rate to approximately 15% .
+As of October 2014 the Bureau of Labor Statistics states the unemployment rate as 5.8%% for individuals seeking employment.
+However, this excludes discouraged workers (those not actively seeking work) and the underemployed, which according to economists could raise the true unemployment rate to as high as 15%.

 Now is the time to remember and utilize the lessons learned from President Reagan’s approach to our economy; his philosophy is perfect for today’s economic environment.
 Reagan employed a simple and logical approach to the economy that worked and helped create over 16 million jobs in the 1980’s.
 Today, our country does not have a money problem; we have a spending problem, which is something President Reagan clearly understood during his time as President.
 Let’s take a page out of President Reagan’s play book, and get our spending under control.